 - Emotional intelligence/EQ in the workplace is the key to employee happiness and business growth.

 The importance of emotional intelligence in the workplace is incredible.
-Because that importance of emotional intelligence in the workplace plays role in organizational development or sustainability which is the ultimate target of any organization.
+Because The importance of emotional intelligence in the workplace plays role in organizational development or sustainability which is the ultimate target of any organization.

 How to Become an Emotionally Intelligent Leader?